krenzlin/AKTpi/README.md

 > **Warning:** This part is currently (April 2017) broken.

-buildroot allows to integrate your own or available packages into the buildroot configuration options and build the package for you.
+Buildroot allows to integrate your own or available packages into the buildroot configuration options and build the package for you.

 [See buildroot documentation](http://free-electrons.com/~thomas/buildroot/manual/html/ch11.html)